19 Moringa Health Benefits

 8. Moringa leaves promote weight loss

-People taking Moringa leaf extract and leaf powder often report weight loss.
-This beneficial effect could be due to many factors.
-The anti-inflammatory and diuretic effect helps reduce water retention.
+Moringa leaves are part of the herbal supplement given to HIV+ve patients as an adjuvant to anti-retroviral therapy.
+Click To Tweet The anti-inflammatory and diuretic effect helps reduce water retention.
 The high fiber content reduces fat absorption in the gut.
 The reduction in insulin resistance may prevent excess fat accumulation.

 9. Moringa is useful for treating gastrointestinal problems

 Adding a handful of Moringa leaves to soups and vegetable dishes is the best way to keep things moving.
 Moringa leaves have a mild laxative effect.
-The high fiber content facilitates easy movement of stomach contents along the digestive tract and relieves constipation.
+The high fibre content facilitates easy movement of stomach contents along the digestive tract and relieves constipation.
 Moringa can take care of minor digestive problems caused by gastrointestinal worms and microbes.
-The root extract is an herbal remedy for helminth worms.
+Click To Tweet The root extract is an herbal remedy for helminth worms.

 10. Moringa leaves increase breast milk in lactating mothers

 Of all the health benefits of Moringa, this is one of the most appreciated in Indian communities, especially in economically weaker sections, because breast milk is the mainstay of infants in the first year of life.
 Moringa leaves toasted in a spoonful of butter would be given every day to lactating mothers as part of traditional postpartum care.
 If any ailments or general fatigue causes a decrease in breast milk production in the following months, Moringa leaves are added to the diet again.
 This ensures not only plenty of milk supply but good weight gain and robust health for the infant.
 Click To Tweet

 The high calcium content of Moringa leaves could be an obvious reason for the increased breast milk production, but there could be more to it than that.
 For instance, the effect of calcium supplements comes nowhere near the copious milk production resulting from the use of Moringa leaves.